Checklist for applications for clinical trials with medical devices

 If there are sponsors, describe:

-5. Whether the researcher has financial ties to the sponsor or other stakeholders in the trial.
+4. Whether the researcher has financial ties to the sponsor or other stakeholders in the trial.

 3. Other benefits – economic value

-3. The course of obtaining informed consent
+3. The process for obtaining informed consent

-5. When consent is sought.
+5. When consent is to be obtained

-6. Publication of results
+17. Publication of Results

 Describe: